 Top-level domain | .pm |

-History of the Saint Pierre and Miquelon Flag
+History of the Saint Pierre and Miquelon flag

 The flag was officially adopted in 1982, marking a significant milestone in the islands' history.
 Its design incorporates elements that represent the archipelago's diverse heritage and historical ties.
 The sailing ship symbolizes the arrival of European settlers and the islands' maritime traditions, while the three stripes pay homage to the Basque, Breton, and Norman ancestries of the inhabitants.

-Symbolism and Design of the Saint Pierre and Miquelon Flag
+Symbolism and design of the Saint Pierre and Miquelon flag

 The flag's design is rich in symbolism, reflecting Saint Pierre and Miquelon's unique identity.
 The blue field represents the surrounding Atlantic Ocean, emphasizing the islands' maritime history and economic dependence on the sea.
 The yellow sailing ship not only symbolizes the islands' seafaring traditions but also pays tribute to the fishing industry that has been crucial to the local economy for centuries.